15 Leftover Pie Crust Recipes

-- Mix chunks of cooked pie crust into your favorite beef stew recipe.
-Or, get creative with leftovers from a holiday meal or family dinner, and combine whatever meat, gravy and veggies you have on hand with pie crust chunks.
+- Mix chunks of cooked pie crust into your favorite beef stew recipe, or get creative with leftovers from a holiday meal or family dinner, and combine whatever meat, gravy, and veggies you have on hand with pie crust chunks.

 Unique Casserole Topping

 Instead of using cracker crumbs or fried onions to top off your favorite main dish or side dish casserole recipes, crumble cooked pie crust over the top.
 This works great with everything from turkey casseroles to tempting broccoli casseroles.
-It's a really tasty option for kid-friendly casseroles, as little ones love the idea of having pie for dinner.
+It's also a really tasty option for kid-friendly casseroles, as little ones love the idea of having pie for dinner.

 When making your favorite stuffing recipe, break up leftover pie crust pieces and toss them in with the bread chunks or breadcrumbs.
-This helps you stretch your stuffing recipe to feed even more people, or provide even more leftovers to use in deconstructed pot pie a few days after the main meal.
+This helps you stretch your stuffing recipe to feed even more people or provide even more leftovers to use in deconstructed pot pie a few days after the main meal.
+Yum!

 Veggie Pizza Pie

 - Spread hot spinach and artichoke dip in a thick layer on the bottom of the crust, then add any pre-cooked vegetables that you like.
 Broccoli is a good option, as are various roasted root vegetables.

 Banana Pie Pudding

-Whip up a batch of your favorite banana pudding recipe, but add pieces of pie crust to the vanilla wafer layer.
+Whip up a batch of your favorite banana pudding recipe, but add pieces of cooked pie crust to the vanilla wafer layer.
 Or, if you have enough extra pie crust, just use chunks of pie crust as a substitute for the vanilla wafers.

 Ice Cream Topping